tinuola/doggie-browser/README.md

 * Mobile and tablet responsive

 ### Issues
+* Chosen plugin initialization interferes with automatic loading of breed names into select form
+  * Temporarily disabling Chosen corrects this issue, but strips away the dropdown menu styling (yuck...)
+  * For current demo purposes, if the dropdown menu is empty refreshing the page should fill up the form with breed names
 * Search results for some breeds are large (>300)
   * With results greater than 300, preloader plugins seem to cause page jumpiness
   * Tried: _jQuery Lazy_, _Lazy Load_, _Lozad_
   * Current workaround: Only display the first 300 images
   * Adding to Icebox: Implement a more efficient results handling system: <br> _Display n number of images on initial load, then on-scroll/on-click load more images_

 ### Icebox